What is a linter?

 - Mccabe – Checks complexity

-In comparison with Pylint – one of the oldest and most popular linters available; flake 8 takes a fraction of the time that Pylint takes to generate reports.
+In comparison with Pylint – one of the oldest and most popular linters available; flake 8 takes a fraction of time that Pylint takes to generate reports.
 Unlike Pylint it is not complicated, although its reports are very comprehensive and flake 8 provides simplicity with no compromise with useful functionality.

 Pip3 install flake8